vsanin42/minishell/README.md

 # minishell

-42 project by vsanin & zpiarova - work in progress NUMBER OF TIMES WE CHANGED LEXER: IIIII - almost at end of project and still found a mistake here:D - whitespace(s) at end of input leaks
+42 project by vsanin & zpiarova - work in progress NUMBER OF TIMES WE CHANGED LEXER: IIIII
 NUMBER OF TIMES WE CHANGED PARSER: I
 - tester: https://github.com/LucasKuhn/minishell_tester